Margin Adaptive DPO: Leveraging Reward Model for Granular Control in Preference Optimization: Theoretical Analysis

 Our analysis in this section follows the theoretical framework established by \cite{chowdhury2024provably}.
 We adopt the following assumptions from their work to analyze the stability of our method.

 \begin{assumption} We assume the following constraints on the reward model's parameter space, $\Phi$: \begin{itemize}

-\item The parameter space is defined as $\Phi = \{\phi \in \mathbb{R}^{\delta} \ | \ \sum_{i=1}^\delta \phi_i = 0\}$. \item For any parameter vector $\phi \in \Phi$, there exists a constant $B > 0$ such that its Euclidean norm is bounded: $\|\phi\| \le B$. \end{itemize} \end{assumption} This assumption places two standard constraints on the reward model's parameter space.
+\item The parameter space is defined as $\Phi = \{\phi \in \mathbb{R}^{\delta} \ | \ \sum_{i=1}^\delta \phi_i = 0\}$. \item There exists a constant $B > 0$ such that for any parameter vector $\phi \in \Phi$, its Euclidean norm is bounded: $\|\phi\| \le B$. \end{itemize} \end{assumption} This assumption places two standard constraints on the reward model's parameter space.
 The first, the zero-mean condition ($\sum \phi_i = 0$), is necessary for identification.
 Because the preference probability in the BTL model depends only on the difference in rewards, $r_\phi(x, y_w) - r_\phi(x, y_l)$, the underlying reward function is only unique up to an arbitrary constant shift.
 This constraint resolves the inherent shift ambiguity, ensuring the identification of a reward function.
 The second condition, boundedness ($\|\phi\| \le B$), is a standard regularity assumption required in most theoretical analyses to ensure the parameter space is well-behaved, forming a necessary prerequisite for the performance guarantees that follow.

 \begin{assumption} The reward function $r_\phi(x, y)$ is assumed to be well-behaved with respect to its parameters.
 Specifically, there exist constants $\alpha_0, \alpha_1, \alpha_2 > 0$ such that for any $\phi \in \Phi$ and any sample $(x,y)$, the function, its gradient, and its Hessian are uniformly bounded: